jiansongyang/scrapy-auto-translation-middleware/README.md

 # scrapy-auto-translation-middleware
-A spider-middleware that automatically translates specified Item Fields into specified languages when the spider is working
+A spider-middleware that automatically translates specified Item Fields when you are crawling your spider.
+In many

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NTk2MzEyNl19
+eyJoaXN0b3J5IjpbLTUwMjg0OTg0Nl19
 -->